 Monsteras are tropical plants and love humidity, just like Jennifer Lopez’s countless music videos. haha

 If you notice the tips of the Monstera leaves are turning brown, it may be trying to tell you the air in your home is too dry.
 If you are concerned about browning leaves, you can try misting your Monstera.
-I just bought the cutest gold, mister!

 I have dehydrated skin, and we have two diffusers on the main level and a humidifier in our bedroom that is frequently running.
 I love it, and my plants do too!
 We live in the Midwest, so we have our heat on most of the year, so I always make sure none of my houseplants are close to the heating vents.